Rural Housing Service, USDA.

 F. Federal Award Administration Information

 1. Federal Award Notices.
 The Agency will notify, in writing, applicants whose pre-applications have been selected for funding.
 At the time of notification, the Agency will advise the applicant what further information and documentation is required along with a timeline for submitting the additional information.
 If the Agency determines it is unable to select the application for funding, the applicant will be so informed in writing.
 Such notification will include the reasons the applicant was not selected.
-The Agency will advise applicants, whose pre-applications did not meet eligibility and/or selection criteria, of their review rights or appeal rights in accordance with 7 CFR 1944.682.
+The Agency will advise applicants, whose pre-applications did not meet eligibility and/or selection criteria, of Start Printed Page 24081their review rights or appeal rights in accordance with 7 CFR 1944.682.

 3. Reporting.
 Post-award reporting requirements can be found in the Grant Agreement.